-The angle of incidence, θ , is determined by the last relay mirrors on the periscope structure located inside the vacuum envelope [17].
+The angle of incidence, $\theta$ , is determined by the last relay mirrors on the periscope structure located inside the vacuum envelope [17].
 These mirrors direct the Pcal beams such that they impinge on the ETM at positions above and below center, on the vertical center line of the face of the ETM.
 The nominal angle of incidence is 8.72 degrees.
-The maximum deviations of this angle are bounded by the size of the periscope optics (2 inch diameter) that relay the beams to the end test mass.
+The maximum deviations of this angle are bounded by the size of the periscope optics (2 inch diameter) that relay the beams to the ETM.

-When the interferometer beam is not centered on the face of the ETM, as is currently the practice at the LIGO observatories to mitigate the impact of point absorbers in the mirror coatings [32], Pcal-induced rotations can increase or decrease the sensed ETM displacement.
+When the interferometer beam is not centered on the face of the ETM, as is currently the practice at the LIGO observatories to mitigate the impact of point absorbers in the mirror coatings [31], Pcal-induced rotations can increase or decrease the sensed ETM displacement.
 Angle-to-length coupling investigations using the ETM orientation actuators have been used to infer the interferometer beam offsets, but for Pcal beam position offsets we currently only have estimates of their maximum magnitudes.

 The Pcal beams are positioned on the ETM surface when the vacuum envelope is vented, using targets that are bolted to the suspension structure surrounding the ETM (see left image in figure 9).
 The reflected beams exiting the vacuum envelope are aligned to the center of the entrance aperture of the Rx power sensor (see right image in figure 9).
-Monitoring of the locations of the beams within the aperture, $\sim 12\,\mathrm{m}$ from the Tx module output, indicates that the maximum displacement of the beams from their optimal locations on the ETM surface is $\pm 2\,\mathrm{mm}$.
+Monitoring of the locations of the beams within the aperture, $\sim 12$ m from the Tx module output, indicates that the maximum displacement of the beams from their optimal locations on the ETM surface is $\pm 2$ mm.
 The powers in the two beams are balanced to within 1%.
-With their nominal locations 111.6 mm from the center of the ETM surface, this power imbalance causes the center of force to be displaced by an additional $\sim 0.5\,\mathrm{mm}$.
-The magnitude of \vec{a} is estimated by adding the Pcal beam position offset and power imbalance contributions in quadrature.
+With their nominal locations 111.6 mm from the center of the ETM surface, this power imbalance causes the center of force